 Comprehensive construction program reviews aimed at determining underlying causes and extent of problem areas should be conducted if NRC management concludes significant deficiencies are occurring.
 Inspection depth and frequencies may be expanded to ensure problem areas have been corrected.
 Corrective action programs are essential to effective resolution of individual deficiencies and programmatic issues.
 Inspection effort should be planned to specifically evaluate corrective action program effectiveness.

 NRC RII DCP will develop, maintain and implement a Master Inspection Plan (MIP) and schedule for the MFFF construction inspection project.
 The MIP will include the targeted PSSC specific inspections identified in the IVPs, the programmatic inspections, and the inspection procedures that will be used for the inspections.
 The list of procedures for conducting inspections is provided in Appendix A of this IMC.
-The MIP will provide flexibility to address emerging issues that require inspection efforts, receipt of allegations, changes in funding activities by DOE or changes in scheduling activities by the applicant/licensee.
+The MIP will provide flexibility to address emerging issues that require changes in inspection efforts, receipt of allegations, changes in funding activities by DOE or NRC, or changes in scheduling activities by the applicant/licensee.

 07.02 Inspection Procedures.
 A list of IPs for conducting inspections is provided in Appendix A of this IMC.
 Not all of the procedures or portions of the procedures listed in Appendix A will be applicable.
 The IPs are not a listing of applicant/licensee requirements and should not be used as such.
 The IPs provide inspection guidance to inspectors to help them develop their inspection plans.
 Inspectors should review the licensing basis documents (LA, MPQAP etc.) to identify the specific license requirements that should be included in the inspection plans.